This advertising content was produced in collaboration with our partner Washington State Wines.

 With 1,000+ wineries specializing in everything from robust Cabernet Sauvignon to delicate Chardonnay and even late-harvest Riesling, it would seem difficult to generalize the common thread that unites Washington’s winemaking community.
 However, most winemakers and grape growers live and work in small towns that reflect the genuine, humble and hard-working communities of the American West.
 Tasting rooms are as likely to be in a converted old home as they are to be attached to a state-of-art winery, but they share one thing in common: authenticity.

 Because nature has blessed Washington State with ideal viticultural conditions, winemakers here never have to force things in the vineyard.
-Most roots remain ungrafted because they can be, the intensive use of chemicals is often unnecessary, and the resulting wines are expressive of the terroir from which they originate.
+Soils are diverse from ancient glacial floodwaters, the intensive use of chemicals is often unnecessary, and the resulting wines are expressive of the terroir from which they originate.
 Backed by a culture of intensive research, Washington’s wineries offer wines that are as genuine as the people who make them.

 From the sun-kissed vines of the Horse Heaven Hills to the maritime briskness that defines Puget Sound, Washington State’s viticultural areas are myriad and endlessly compelling.